FNIF International Achievement Award 2017 torecognize exceptional mid-career nurses

 About the award

 In 1999, ICN and the Florence Nightingale International Foundation (FNIF) introduced the International Achievement Award to recognise present day nurse leaders.
-The International Achievement Award is given every two years to a mid-career practising nurse who is currently influencing nursing at the international level in two of nursing’s four domains: direct care, education, research and management.
-The award accords worldwide recognition of the recipient’s achievements and contribution to nursing internationally.
+The International Achievement Award is offered biennially to a practising nurse with at least 10 years of nursing experience in one of the following domains of nursing: direct care, education, management or research.
+Nominees must have achieved significant impact internationally.

 The inaugural recipient in 1999, Margaret Hilson, Canada, influenced nursing and health worldwide.
 She began her career as a community health nurse educator in India and later was appointed by the World Health Organization (WHO) to a regional training team where she gained first hand experience in Nepal, Thailand and Indonesia.
 In Central America, she worked with a women's peasant farmers' organisation to develop village health programmes and with a gold miners' union to assess occupational health and safety issues and prevention strategies.